haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 | The Hotel & Congress Center **cannot be built on already built up areas**. |
 | The Hotel & Congress Center requires **at least 5000 m2 of free building space**. |

-- Start by creating buffes around the airport area,
+- Start by creating buffers around the airport area, ring rail line staitons, and road network, setting the distance to their

 *Hint 1: The Multipart to Singlepart- geoprocessing tool can be used to detach the polygons individual features to be able to calculate their areas.
 This is useful when the overlay operations combine the features, but because their topology information is still stored, they can be separated using this tool.*